-A woman, Jessica McGraa, has been murdered in Aberdeen.
-She was found dead in a rented flat in the city centre.
+A woman, Jessica McGraa, has been murdered in the coastal city of Aberdeen, Scotland.
+She was found dead in a rented apartment in the city center.
 A man, Bala Wadzani Chinda, has been charged with her murder.

 Jessica won't open the door of her London home again, won't cuddle her six-year-old son; will never get to see how his life turns out.
 She'll never speak to her friends again, never see the sky.
 She'll never listen to music again, or sleep in her bed, or laugh, or cry, or argue, or sing.

 A woman has been killed and real horror has splintered its way into the world.

 But you should check your grief, according to a sector of the UK press.
 You see, Jessica wasn't really a victim.
 Wipe away your tears.
 Didn't you hear?
 She was a prostitute.
 She died because she was immoral, a whore.
 She fucked for money, didn't you know?
 Her death is nothing much to mourn.

 Some headlines, if you're feeling strong of stomach:

 "Mum's double life as prostitute exposed when she was found dead" (Metro)

 "£220-an-hour vice girl found dead in Aberdeen was on a two-day sex tour" (The Sun)

 "Mother's secret life as a prostitute revealed after she was found murdered in a rented flat 600 miles from her home" (Daily Mail)